Long-Time Error-Mitigating Simulation of Open Quantum Systems on Near Term Quantum Computers: Results

-Figure~\ref{fig:hubbard} shows the transient evolution of the Hubbard atom from the vacuum state (with no electrons) to a thermal state with filling $n\approx 0.83$ at a temperature $T=U/2$ in an external magnetic field $B=U/4$ using one reset per Trotter step.
 These data are only post-processed for measurement-error corrections.
-The transient data lie close to the ideal circuit, but show deviations due to intrinsic errors in the hardware implementation.
-Nevertheless, the steady state is reproduced accurately for the four different populations of the thermal state (c-f) and for the thermal density matrix (g-i).
+The transient data lie close to the ideal circuit, but show deviations due to intrinsic errors in the hardware.
+Nevertheless, the steady state is reproduced accurately for the four different populations of the thermal state (c-f) and for the thermal final density matrix (g-i).
 This further exemplifies the robustness of these types of algorithms to noise and how errors in early time steps are largely corrected in subsequent steps.